 12. Vibrant Dahlia Cutting Garden

-Dahlias are the queens of the cutting garden.
-These flowers come in insane variety—from tiny pompoms to dinner-plate sized blooms in every color imaginable.
+Dahlia tubers come in insane variety — from tiny pompoms to dinner-plate sized blooms in every color imaginable.
 They bloom continuously from midsummer until frost.
+Plant them in a dedicated cutting garden so you can harvest armfuls without guilt.
 Dig up tubers in fall and store them inside for next year.
-Plant them in a dedicated cutting garden so you can harvest armfuls without guilt.
-Stake tall varieties to prevent wind damage.
-You’ll have fresh flowers for your table all season long.

 Train sweet peas up trellises or fences for vertical color and incredible fragrance.
 These old-fashioned climbers produce delicate, ruffled flowers in pastels.
 The scent is one of the most beautiful in the garden world.
 Plant seeds directly in early spring for summer blooms.
 Pick flowers frequently to encourage more blooms.
 They prefer cool weather so plant early and enjoy them before summer heat arrives.
 Perfect for cottage-style gardens.